How To Optimize A Gaming Laptop For VR: Easy Guide 2026

 Minimum and recommended specs for VR on a laptop

 VR works best when GPU power, CPU speed, and I/O bandwidth match headset needs.
-Here are baseline targets.
+Aim for hardware that fits your headset’s resolution and refresh rate.
+Below are practical targets for baseline and recommended setups.

 • Minimum specs to start VR: